 - Most German schools don’t have a school uniform.

-- German children go to primary school for four years.
+- In most regions of Germany, children go to primary school for four years.

 - Each lesson lasts for 45 minutes.

 - School lessons usually finish before lunch.
 In the afternoon, pupils can either go home, or stay at school and take part in clubs or do homework.

 Words Ahoy! · Wörter Ahoi!

 |das Lieblingsfach||favourite subject|

 |Lesen und Schreiben||Literacy|

 Find out how school chalkboards and chalk are made with WDR’s Die Maus.

 Find out about a typical school day in Germany with this BBC video.